The funeral is the coming together of people to support the family, the public outpouring of grief and a chance to celebrate the life of the deceased.

 We can arrange professional video services to provide you with a permanent record on DVD.
 The recording is edited and formatted as required (different parts of the world can use different formats).
 You can have as many copies of the DVD as you require.

-This service can be provided from The Village Chapel at Gary Pickering Funerals.
+This service can be provided from The Village Chapel at Gary Pickering Funerals, and at many venues around the Wairarapa by specialised providers.

 Whether friends and relatives are near or far but can’t attend the funeral they can experience the funeral service as it happens via the internet.